Handling bot delay

 How do I use it?

-To play a message to the user you should configure a timeout on the parameter botNoInputTimeoutMS and define the action:
+To play a message to the user, configure a timeout using the parameter botNoInputTimeoutMS and define the action:

-To play the message again if the timeout passes more than once, you can configure the number of retries on the botNoInputRetries parameter.
+To play the message again if the timeout expires more than once, configure the number of retries on the botNoInputRetries parameter.

 A separate timeout can be defined for disconnecting the call.
 This timeout is set with the botNoInputGiveUpTimeoutMS parameter.

-In the case where you want the bot to break its response into two messages (with a delay between first and second bot response), use the expectAnotherBotMessage parameter.
-VoiceAI Connect will stop the User Input timer and will start the Bot Input timer.
+If you want the bot to break its response into two messages (with a delay between first and second bot response), use the expectAnotherBotMessage parameter.
+VoiceAI Connect Enterprise stops the User Input timer and starts the Bot Input timer.

 Example